What is ogamma and ogamma Visual Logger for OPC¶

 - Collect data from OPC UA Servers;

 - Store that data in persistent storage.
-Currentlty it uses TimescaleDB (PostgreSQL database optimized to store time-series data).
+Currentlty it uses InfluxDB (versions 1.7 and 2.0), TimescaleDB (PostgreSQL database optimized to store time-series data).
 Regular version of PostgreSQL can be used too.
-Support for more types of data storage is on the Roadmap.
+Support for more types of data storage is on the way (see section Roadmap).

 - Visualize data, using Grafana, acting as a REST back-end for its SimpleJson data source plugin.
 It can fetch real time or historical data directly from OPC UA Servers, or from persistent storage (PostgreSQL).